pvoznenko/front-controller-php-example/README.md

 ```

 * If everything is OK you should get response code `204`;
+* Duplication of response will rise `404`, I know it is Holly War about idempotent in HTTP and DELETE;
 * If you tried to delete not yours playlist (not existing for authorized user) server will response with code `404`.

 ##### GET /api/v1/playlist/{playlistId}/songs